stankata90/yii2-rules-generator/README.md

 ?>
 ```

-#### Create Template.
+#### Create a Template.

-You can create templates with initial rule settings, this would save unnecessary repeatability of rules.
-To create a template, extend the Custom_.php file no matter which folder it will be in.
+You can create templates with initial rule settings, this would save unnecessary repetition of rules.
+To create a template, extend the Custom_.php file no matter which folder it is in.
 For example, "frontend\rules\StringRules.php"

 ```php